 To qualify for special education, students must have been evaluated in accordance with the Individuals with Disabilities Education Improvement Act of 2004, and have a disability such as the following:

-• speech or language impairment• hearing impairment including deafness• visual impairment including blindness• orthopedic impairment• autism• traumatic head injury• serious emotional disturbance• mental retardation• another health impairment• a specific learning disability• deaf-blindness• multiple disabilities
+• speech or language impairment• hearing impairment including deafness• visual impairment including blindness• orthopedic impairment• autism• traumatic brain injury• serious emotional disturbance• intellectual disability• other health impairment• specific learning disability• deaf-blindness• multiple disabilities

 The instruction offered through special education has been changed in content, methodology, or delivery of instruction to address the unique needs of a child that will result from that child's disability and to ensure access of the child to the general curriculum, so that he or she can meet the educational standards that apply to all children.

 NYOS Charter School has the responsibility of identifying, locating, and evaluating individuals with disabilities who are 0-21 years of age and who fall within the NYOS jurisdiction.
 If you know or suspect your child has a disability, please contact your campus principal for information about special education services.

 The Texas Transition and Employment Guide provides youth, young adults, parents and professionals with secondary transition resources to facilitate a young person’s progress towards post-secondary goals to education, employment, and community living.
 This guide will continually be updated.

 • The Legal Framework for the Child-Centered Special Education Process (NYOS County-district number is 227804)